skip-mev/skip-go/.changeset/lucky-brooms-walk.md

 "@skip-go/widget": patch
 ---

-Fix formatDisplayAmount bug potentially throwing an error when a number in the billions was passed to it
+Fix formatDisplayAmount bug throwing an error when a number in the billions was passed to it